JakeJMattson/EmbedBot/setup.md

 ## Discord Setup

+Not interested in all the technical stuff?
+Just [invite](https://discordapp.com/oauth2/authorize?client_id=439163847618592782&scope=bot&permissions=101440) the bot directly.

 ### Bot Account
 Create a bot account in the [developers](https://discordapp.com/developers/applications/me) section of the Discord website.
 - Create an application
 - Under "General Information"
 	- Enter an app icon and a name.
-	- You will need the client ID for later in this guide; copy it somewhere.
+	- You will need the client ID when adding the bot to a server.
 - Under "Bot"
 	- Create a bot.
-	- Give it a username, app icon, and record the token for future use.
+	- Give it a username and app icon.
+	- You will need the token when operating the bot.
-		- Note: This is a secret token, don't reveal it!
+		- This is a secret token, don't reveal it!
 - Save changes

 ### Add Bot
 - Visit the [permissions](https://discordapi.com/permissions.html) page.
-- Under "OAth URL Generator" enter the bot's client ID that you got earlier.
+- Under "OAth URL Generator" enter the bot's client ID from the step above.
 - Click the link to add it to a server.

 ## Build Guide